kaiachain/kaia-eliza/kaia/changes/characters/knowledge/kaiadocs/nodes/core-cell/install/install-proxy-nodes.md

 #### Add Data Directory  <a id="add-data-directory"></a>

-You should update the the data directory environment variable `$DATA_DIR` on the configuration file `kpnd.conf`.
+You should update the data directory environment variable `$DATA_DIR` on the configuration file `kpnd.conf`.

 ```text
 ...